Affiliate email marketing: How to launch a successful campaign

 Tracking your email performance helps you understand what’s working and what needs improvement.

-- Open rate.
+• Open rate.
 The percentage of recipients who opened your email.
-Industry benchmarks suggest an average open rate of 29.49% across all industries.
+A study from Blogging Wizard reveals that the average open rate is 29.49% across all industries.
 If your open rate is low, experiment with more specific, urgent, or personalized subject lines to capture attention.

-- Click-through rate (CTR).
+• Click-through rate (CTR).
 The percentage of recipients who clicked any link inside your email.
-The average email CTR across industries is 2.64%.
+The average email CTR across industries is 2.64%, as reported by HubSpot.
 A low CTR may indicate weak email content or an ineffective CTA.

 Monitor affiliate sales data